yashankkothari/Batmovies/README.md

 # Batmovies
-News App i created using python for my college mini project
+Movie Database App which was created for my web programming mini project